Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 * VIN-powered fans are only limited by the connectors, which are rated at 2A.
 * Internally supplied 12V-powered fans are limited by a total current of 800mA, as that is what the 12V regulator can supply.
 * You can connect 5V fans to the internal 5V regulator by either bridging from a 5V pin to the centre pin of OUT_3&4 Select V or OUT_5&6 Select V (which will supply both connected fan headers with 5V), or supplying 5V directly to the fan and using the fan#- pin to control it).
 Internally supplied 5V-powered fans are limited by a total current of 1A (which is also used to supply power to other components, see Operating limits), as that is what the 5V regulator can supply.
-* You can use an external voltage regulator, and either supply the fans directly or using the centre pin of OUT_3&4 Select V or OUT_5&6 Select V. Current is limited by the connectors, which are rated at 2A.
+* You can use an external voltage regulator, and either supply the fans directly or use the centre pin of OUT_3&4 Select V or OUT_5&6 Select V. Current is limited by the connectors, which are rated at 2A.

 See also [Connecting and configuring fans](/User_manual/Connecting_hardware/Fans_connecting){target=_blank}.